 The Sabbath School is especially conducive to winning souls.
-The elders should recognize this and capitalize on the various facets of the Sabbath school to enlarge the church membership.
-It has often been said that the Sabbath school is the church at study.
+The leaders of the local congregation should recognize this and capitalize on the various facets of the Sabbath School to enlarge the church membership.
+It has often been said that the Sabbath School is the church at study.
 But it is more than this.
 It can be, and many times is, a baptismal class and an introduction to a more personal relationship with Jesus Christ.
-It is common knowledge that in the fast-growing divisions in the world the Sabbath School membership exceeds that of the church.
-In one place the baptized church membership was fifteen, but the Sabbath school membership was two hundred.
+It is common knowledge that in the fast growing divisions in the world the Sabbath School membership exceeds that of the church.
+It was my privilege to serve overseas for one term of service.
+In one place the baptized church membership was fifteen, but the Sabbath School membership was two hundred.
 What a glorious opportunity existed there for the winning of souls to Jesus!

-It goes without saying that the elders should attend the Sabbath school.
-Because most of our churches are not large, the elders can greet each member as he arrives.
+It goes without saying that the elders should attend the Sabbath School.
+Because most of our churches are not large, the elders can greet the members as they arrive.
 This gives the members an opportunity to introduce to the elders visitors they may bring with them.
 Knowing who is present will help to guide the elder in his sermon, and greeting the visitors as they arrive will give the elder an opportunity to invite them to be in his Sabbath School class.
 The fact that the elder is there to welcome them shows the members that he is interested in the Sabbath School.

-One of the most fruitful phases of the Sabbath school is the branch Sabbath School.
+One of the most fruitful phases of the Sabbath School is the branch Sabbath School.
 This can be conducted in a variety of places.
 If members live some distance from the church and cannot attend regularly, they should be encouraged to have a branch Sabbath School in their homes, or some other suitable place.
 If this is held in the afternoon, the elders and other members of the church can assist.
 Sometimes after a series of Bible studies there are still some in the community who are interested but who have not been baptized.
 This provides an excellent opportunity for a branch Sabbath School.
-The elder can ask a layman to carry on the school when he cannot attend.
-This simple method usually gives good results, and many souls can be baptized from this branch Sabbath School.
+I had this experience a few years ago.
+I had baptized several people as a result of personal work in the community, and since the new members lived about sixty miles from the church, a branch school was organized in one of the homes.
+I took laymen from the church to carry on the school when I could not attend.
+After a few weeks I left that district, and three weeks after my departure, nine souls were baptized from this branch Sabbath School.

-Another avenue of soul-winning in the Sabbath School is the Vacation Bible School.
+Another avenue of soul winning in the Sabbath School is the Vacation Bible School.
 To most people their children are their dearest possessions.
 If an interest is taken in the children, it will be easier to reach the parents.
+Many baptisms have resulted from the follow-up of a Vacation Bible School.
 Sabbath School members and church school pupils have been secured also as a result of Vacation Bible School.
 Fortunate is the evangelist who can conduct an evangelistic campaign in the same location immediately following a Vacation Bible School.
 The children can serve as advertisers for the meetings.

-There have been times when the General Conference asked all departments to be especially evangelistic, but the Sabbath School should always be geared to use every means for the winning of souls.
+There were times when the General Conference asked all departments to be especially evangelistic, but the Sabbath School should always be geared to use every means for the winning of souls.
 The elder and pastor can use this department to distinct advantage, not by dictating to the Sabbath School officers, but by guiding them.
-They should let the officers know that they are vitally interested in the officers' work and will support them in every way.
+The elder should let them know that he is vitally interested in their work and will give them every support.

 Milton T. Reiber was a pastor in the Pennsylvania Conference when he wrote this article.